Bylaws of the Division on Solar Physics, American Astronomical Society

 - The Chairperson, with the advice and consent of the Committee of the Division shall appoint the Nominating Committee, which shall have such duties as are specified in Article VI of these Bylaws, and such other special committees as conditions may demand.

-- All appointed special committees, unless otherwise terminated by the Committee, shall be considered to be automatically discharged at the close of the regular meeting next following their appointment.
+- All appointed special committees, unless otherwise terminated by the Committee, shall be automatically discharged at the close of the regular meeting next following their appointment.

 - Meetings of the Division may include programs of invited papers, contributed papers, or such other format as designated by the Committee.
 The Chairperson with the advice and consent of the Committee may appoint a Program Committee and delegate to it the planning of programs, the selection of papers to be placed on the programs, and arrangements for meetings.
 The program committee will be chaired by the Vice-Chairperson.